-There are a few options available to you for digital giving, all of which can be done in under a minute:
+There are a couple of options available to you for digital giving, both of which can be done in under a minute:

 No. Anyone can utilize digital giving without an account.
-You, family or friends can donate or make payments to [church name] without an account.
-However, you do have the option to create a 4 digit PIN that can be used to identify yourself if you expect to use digital giving in the future.
-Creating a PIN will save you from having to enter your personal and payment information with each transaction.
+You, family, or friends can donate or make payments to [church name] without an account.
+However, you do have the option to create a 4 digit passcode that can be used to identify yourself if you expect to use digital giving in the future.
+Creating a passcode will save you from having to enter your personal and payment information with each transaction.

 You can give digitally from your checking or savings account.
 You can also use any credit or debit card.

 Yes, there are fees associated with each digital giving transaction.
 At the time the transaction is made or a recurring gift is set up, you will have the option to pay the transaction fee as part of your donation.
 [Church name] pays the transaction fees not paid for by the donor.
-Transaction fees are $0.85/transaction for transactions from a checking or savings bank account and 2.9% + $0.30/transaction for debit card and credit card transactions.
+Transaction fees are 3% for credit/debit transactions and 1% for ACH/E-Check transactions.